dotnetweekly/dnw-gatsby/src/newsletters/2018/23/microsoft-and-github-the-implications-for-developers.md

 ---
 _id: 5b17cc346d5864a516b3da7a
-title: 'Microsoft and GitHub: The Implications for Developers'
+title: "Microsoft and GitHub: The Implications for Developers"
 url: 'https://www.telerik.com/blogs/microsoft-and-github-implications-for-developers'
 category: 5b17cc346d5864a516b3da7a
 slug: 'microsoft-and-github-the-implications-for-developers'